Year 8 Maths NSW Curriculum Topics

 Graphs, Tables & Charts

-Constructing and interpreting tables, line graphs, bar graphs, histograms, and frequency polygons.
+- Line graphs, bar graphs, histograms, frequency polygons

 Probability